Cloudtemplar2615/MobDev_Project/README.md

 Xcode

+Charts (Swift Charts)

 UserDefaults

 Codable

 **How to Run**

-Clone the repository or download the zip.
+Clone the repo or download ZIP

-Open the project in Xcode.
+Open the project in Xcode 14+

-Run it on a simulator or connected iOS device.
+Build & run on iOS Simulator or real device (iOS 16+)